 Traditionally, Vietnamese coffee is made using a special Vietnamese coffee filter, called a phin.
 It’s a cheap contraption made of aluminium, easily found at most Asian grocery stores, but there are more upmarket stainless steel versions available in specialty stores.
 If you don’t have a phin, you can also use a French press or your preferred machine to make some strong coffee or espresso.

-If you want to the Vietnamese coffee to be authentic, look for robusta coffee beans, or maybe even try to source Vietnamese coffee beans which are available at some Vietnamese grocery stores.
+If you want to the Vietnamese coffee to be authentic, look for robusta coffee beans, or maybe even try to source Vietnamese coffee beans from an Asian grocery store.
 In the US, many Vietnamese households like to use ground coffee from Café Du Monde, a small but popular coffee chain in New Orleans.

 To make this coffee, pour about 2 tablespoons of the sweetened condensed milk in the bottom of a glass.
 Add about a 1/3 of a cup of the hot espresso or coffee.
 Stir to dissolve the condensed milk and taste to see if it is sweet enough.
 Remember you can always add more.
 For an iced coffee, add some ice cubes.
 Serve the Vietnamese coffee immediately.